-Pasha sat down.
-This was too much to take.
-In other words she felt emotionally drained and wished this moment would pass but the lady stood above her with her hands on her hips.
+Pasha sat down and felt emotionally drained.
+She wished this moment would pass but the lady stood above her with her hands on her hips.

 “You entertain on this station?
 That is your place!
 You sing your songs to the stars but no one listens.
-Soon my husband will find himself floating out in space as an empty body frozen due to his crimes.
+Soon my husband will find himself floating out in space as an empty frozen body.
 He is as good as dead to our family.
 But what shall I do to keep our family alive?
 I could survive if you transferred over nine hundred credits from your yearly food rations.”

 “Nine hundred is all I make!
 That is absurd!”
 Pasha stood up again and faced the lady.
 “I can return any items that he gave me.
-They are only small items that he exchanged for a song.”
+They are only small items.”

 Pasha walked over to her desk and pulled out a gold chain and a small gem stone.
 The lady looked insulted.